Nileemagaykwad/NASA_PHOTO_OF_THE_DAY/README.md

 this can be used to know container id and ports. for example ports comes as `0.0.0.0:8000->3000/tcp` then the app will be live at `http://localhost:8000/`

+to run through Docker-compose ------------

+to build with docker-compose
+## `docker-compose build nasaimage'

+here nasaimage is name of service that should be build

+to start the container with docker-compose
+## `docker-compose up nasaimage`

+it should enable to access our application from http://localhost:3000 just like we normally would for a create-react-app instance!